2023 Best Value Mechanical Engineering Master's Degree Schools in Florida

 Full Mechanical Engineering at Embry-Riddle Aeronautical University - Daytona Beach Report

-With a ranking of #9, Florida Institute of Technology did quite well on this year’s best value schools for mechanical engineering students working on their master’s degree.
-Located in the small city of Melbourne, Florida Tech is a private not-for-profit school with a medium-sized student population.
+Florida Institute of Technology came in at #9 in this year’s edition of the Best Value Mechanical Engineering Master’s Degree Schools in Florida ranking.
+Located in the small city of Melbourne, Florida Tech is a private not-for-profit college with a moderately-sized student population.

 Florida Tech graduate students pay an average of $22,588 in in-state tuition and fees each year.

-Full Mechanical Engineering at Florida Institute of Technology Report
+Read full report on Mechanical Engineering at Florida Institute of Technology

 In addition to its best value ranking, and one of the reasons why the school is on the list, U Miami is ranked #4 for overall quality for ME in Florida.

-Explore all the Best Value Mechanical Engineering Colleges in the Southeast Area or other specific states within that region.
+Explore all the Best Value Mechanical Engineering Schools in the Southeast Area or other specific states within that region.

 One of 40 majors within the area of study, mechanical engineering has other similar majors worth exploring.